sagemath/trac_to_gh/Issue 7452.md

 # Issue 7452: Make it easier to diagnose build problems by allowing copy-paste

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7452

 Original creator: iandrus